kyleam/python-tutorial/types.rst

 Integers
 ========

-Pretty much what you would expect (although integer division may be surprising)
+Pretty much what you would expect

 .. code-block:: python